Simple Paired Combinatorial Assignment: Related Literature

 Beyond the domain-specific literature of course assignment, we also relate to the literature identifying the limits of what (random) serial dictatorship mechanisms can achieve.
 Much work has gone into axiomatizing such mechanisms: \cite{svensson_1999_strategyproof} demonstrates that a mechanism is deterministically non-bossy, strategyproof, and neutral if and only if it is serial dictatorship. \cite{bade_2020_random} considers random mechanisms and shows that random assignment of agents into roles in any mechanism that is ex-post Pareto efficient, non-bossy, and strategyproof leads to the same distribution over outcomes as random serial dictatorship while \cite{basteck_2024_an} shows that random serial dictatorship is the only mechanism that satisfies symmetry, ex-post Pareto efficiency and probabilistic (Maskin) monotonicity. \cite{imamura_2024_efficient} utilizes such characterizations to show that an outcome is Pareto efficient only if it can be found via some serial dictatorship mechanism.
 Finally, \cite{kikuchi_2024_a} takes an ex-ante approach, showing that ex-ante efficiency and Bayesian incentive compatibility can only be achieved by dictatorial mechanisms.

 The other direction prior work has considered is extensions of the Shapley–Scarf economy to allow for multiple types of goods.
-Unfortunately, most results have been negative. \cite{konishi_2001_on} finds that even when preferences are strict and separable, there may not be any allocations in the (strict) core; if non-empty, the core may not be unique; and the set of allocations in the core may differ from the set of allocations that arise in competitive equilibrium. ``Furthermore, there is no Pareto efficient, individually rational, and strategy-proof social choice rule.'' \cite{ppai_2001_strategyproof} analyzes what allocation rules are strategryproof, non-bossy (and satisfy citizen sovereignty, which states that for every possible allocation, there is some profile of preferences that leads to it).
+Unfortunately, most results have been negative. \cite{konishi_2001_on} finds that even when preferences are strict and separable, there may not be any allocations in the (strict) core; if non-empty, the core may not be unique; and the set of allocations in the core may differ from the set of allocations that arise in competitive equilibrium. ``Furthermore, there is no Pareto efficient, individually rational, and strategy-proof social choice rule.'' \cite{ppai_2001_strategyproof} analyzes what allocation rules are strategyproof, non-bossy (and satisfy citizen sovereignty, which states that for every possible allocation, there is some profile of preferences that leads to it).
 Only sequential dictatorships---allocation rules similar to serial dictatorships, but the order agents choose is endogenously determined by their reports---satisfy these three conditions.
 To get around the tension between Pareto efficiency and strategyproofness, \cite{klaus_2007_the} considers \textit{second-best incentive compatible}---a mechanism is second-best incentive compatible if no other incentive compatible mechanism Pareto dominates it---and shows that finding core allocations in the market for each type of good (independent of markets for other types of goods) is second-best incentive compatible. \cite{anno_2016_on} generalizes this result, finding that using strategyproof and non-wasteful allocation rules market-by-market results in a second-best incentive compatible allocation rule in the aggregate.
 We contribute to this literature by considering what can be attained when strategyproofness is dropped.
 In particular, the universe of reports available to each student is much smaller than the set of possible student types (a potential desiderata for allocation problems when reporting entire types is infeasible), which in and of itself leads to traditional notions of strategyproofness to break down.
-The Revelation Principle implies that there is a direct incentive compatible way to implement paired serial dictatorship; in the context of \cite{anno_2016_on}, this means that paired serial dictatorship cannot Pareto dominate running each market independently.
-However, their results focus on deterministic rules and our results suggest that there are still large gains in ex-ante efficiency.